The Journal of Philosophy

 MEMO TO AUTHORS (revised July 2015)

 While the Journal does not publish manuscripts that mainly comment on articles published elsewhere, we do publish short responses to Journal articles.
 Submissions to this “Comments and Criticism” section should be no more than 5,000 words, or 12 Journal pages.
+Please include the paper to which your manuscript responds as an attachment in your submission email message.
+Please include the phrase “Comments and Criticism” in your submission email subject line and at the top of your paper.
 The Journal of Philosophy does not publish papers that are primarily historical or expository, nor does it accept unsolicited book reviews.

 We now require that all submissions be made by sending an email to [email protected] with the manuscript file attached in PDF or Word format.
-Please include your name, contact information, and the title of your paper in your message.
-All submissions will be acknowledged by email, and all subsequent correspondence regarding the manuscript will be sent via email rather than post.
-Comments are sent with rejection notices only when our review takes longer than six months from the date of acknowledgment.
+Please include your name, contact information, and the title and word count of your paper in your message.
+Comments are sent with rejection notices only when our review takes longer than six months from the date of acknowledgment

-Further, manuscripts must be prepared for double-blind refereeing, with any and all revealing references to the author removed, including personal acknowledgments.
+Further, manuscripts must be prepared for triple-blind refereeing, with any and all revealing references to the author removed, including personal acknowledgments.
+Author names should also be omitted from the document file properties.
 Any submission that does not adequately conceal the identity of its author will not be read.
 All manuscripts must be paginated.

 Please also observe the following guidelines when preparing submissions: